FINANCIAL AID RATE85%

 |Percent of Students||Average Amount|

-To help students and recent graduates, Antelope Valley College may provide services to students like those listed below:
+To help students and recent graduates, Antelope Valley College may provide services including:

 - Career path counseling